Biltmore is Open and Welcoming Guests: Know Before You Go

 Changes through time

-Sometimes, variations from the plan are necessary.
+Sometimes, variations from the approach road plan are necessary.
 For example, Olmsted planted some exotic plants that were not invasive at that time, including Oriental bittersweet, mahonia, and barberry.
 We’ve replaced those with others plants that offer similar characteristics and looks.
 We also now know that certain plants will not thrive where originally planted, so we select others that are able to do well in those original locations.
+“It’s a continual learning process, and each year I discover something new,” said Parker.

-Fall color along the Approach Road
+Fall on the Approach Road at Biltmore